landing-ai/landingai-python/docs/inferences/ocr.md

 A common task for computer vision is extracting text from images, also known as OCR (Optical Character Recognition).

-LandingLens has OCR models available out-of-the-box, without the need to train your own model.
+The LandingLens Python SDK has OCR models available out-of-the-box, without the need to train your own model.
 The models are pre-trained on a variety of fonts types, and are optimized for accuracy and speed.

 ## Running OCR Inference